pact-foundation/pact-go/README.md

 ### Publishing pacts to a Pact Broker and Tagging Pacts

-Using a [Pact Broker] is recommended for any serious workloads, you can run your own one or use a [hosted broker].
+Using a [Pact Broker](https://github.com/pact-foundation/pact_broker) is recommended for any serious workloads, you can run your own one or use a [hosted broker](https://pactflow.io).

-By integrating with a Broker, you get much more advanced collaboration features and can take advantage of automation tools, such as the [can-i-deploy tool], which can tell you at any point in time, which component is safe to release.
+By integrating with a Broker, you get much more advanced collaboration features and can take advantage of automation tools, such as the [can-i-deploy tool](https://docs.pact.io/can_i_deploy), which can tell you at any point in time, which component is safe to release.

 See the [Pact Broker](https://docs.pact.io/getting_started/sharing_pacts) documentation for more details on the Broker.